TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 and we may assume that the  vectors $\vect{v}_i$ are linearly independent.

-Once more we recall the convention that the span of zero vectors (i.e., if $r = 0$)  is the set only containing the zero vector.
+Once more we recall the convention that the span of zero vectors (i.e., when $r = 0$)  is the set only containing the zero vector.

 ::::::